 Local vs. National

 The bigger the pool of applicants, the smaller of a chance you have to win.
 So applying to a big, well-known national scholarship can have lower odds than applying to your local community scholarships.
-So make sure you don’t overlook the scholarship opportunities in your hometown.
+So make sure you don’t overlook the local scholarship opportunities in your hometown.

 Unsurprisingly, the more work something has, the fewer people actually fill it out.
-Don’t shy away from scholarships that require essays, interviews, portfolios, or recommendation letters, you can be rewarded for the effort you put in!
+Don’t shy away from scholarships that require essays, interviews, portfolios, or recommendation letters, you can be rewarded for the work-heavy effort you put in!

 Now comes the part that you have direct control over—you.
 To increase your odds of qualifying for (and winning) more scholarships, there are a number of elements you can work on.
 Higher GPA, higher ACT/SAT scores, being involved in extracurricular activities, volunteering, sharpening your writing skills.